limbic-fi/limbic.fi/README.md

              asdf:*central-registry*))
 ```

-And I just add symlinks for each ASDF file I care about.
+And I just add symlinks for each ASDF file I care about in the `~/programming/lisp/systems` directory.
+Alternatively, you could add lots of paths there instead.

 ### OpenSSL